5 Ways to Increase the Average Service Price at Your Salon or Spa

 Without a doubt, email marketing is one of the most effective marketing tools a salon or spa can use to increase revenue.
 In fact, experts say that for every $1 you spend, you can expect an ROI of $51.
 With Marketing Suite, you can easily send out email campaigns and use two-way text messages to promote new services added to your menu or any product specials before clients even step foot in your business.

 For more tips, be sure to check out The Complete Guide to Email Marketing for Salon, Spa, and Wellness Businesses.

 Another simple way to easily increase your average ticket size is to sell products.
 If you own a salon, tell your clients which products you’re using on them in real-time to entice them to purchase them at the end of their service.
 I’ll never forget the first time my stylist used an OLAPLEX treatment on my hair after getting a balayage—my hair looked so healthy that I always buy a bottle of it to use at home in between hair appointments.
 If you’re a spa owner, let your clients know about the retail you sell while at checkout.
 Robes, essential oils, body scrubs, and bath bombs can allow clients to enjoy a spa day at home.
 Don't miss out on an opportunity for your clients to bring some of their favorite products home for that perfect self-care gift for themselves.

 5. Implement some friendly competition

-Think about creating leaderboards in the staff lounge or host contests with Insights to encourage some healthy competition to boost sales.
+Think about creating leaderboards in the staff lounge or host contests to encourage some healthy competition to boost sales.
 This is a fantastic way to motivate you and your team to stay on top of suggesting add-on services to clients and selling products.
 You can even implement an incentive for those who sell the most retail, have the highest pre-booking percentage, and have the highest average ticket.

 Bottom line—increasing the average tickets size at your salon or spa doesn’t have to be hard.
 By using these tips, you’re well on your way to ramping up your revenue stream.